frederic-perez/AmE-dictionary/data/idioms.md

 __reinvent (oneself)__ To create a new style or persona for oneself; to change one’s pursuits, career, way of life, etc. _If you’re feeling stuck in a rut with your job, maybe it’s time to reinvent yourself._
 __ride__ _n_ One’s vehicle, especially an automobile. _You can park your ride in our driveway, if you want._ _Whoa, nice ride!
 Is that a Corvette?_
 __right on__ _The description of the bomb was right on._
+__right up (one’s) alley__ Ideally suited to one’s interests. _This course seemed right up my alley when I signed up for it, but it ended up being dreadfully boring._
 __ring a bell__
 __ring someone’s bell__ __3__ To sexually attract or arouse someone; to bring someone sexual gratification or satisfaction. _That redhead from across the bar has been ringing my bell all night._ _He looks mighty fine, all right.
 I’d like to take him home and ring his bell!_
 __ring true__ To seem or sound true, sincere, or authentic. _Her moans of pleasure somehow don’t ring true._